josehcms/fertestr/README.md

 We are still at **initial development**, so major bugs might be frequent.

 ## Getting started
 Soon we will add some tutorials on the usage of the package.
-By now, we recommend you to explore the help files which containt some worked examples and description of functions.
+By now, we recommend you to explore the help files which contain some worked examples and description of functions.

 ```
 library(fertestr)